davidefiocco/davidefiocco.github.io/_presentations/streamlit-fastapi-ml-serving.md

 ### FastAPI features

-- Concise syntax to add OpenAPI documentation
+- API with documentation with little code
 - Easy to use, similar to Flask
 - Comprehensive documentation
 - 20k+ stars on GitHub